This is the most flavorful tomato soup ever! My tomato basil bisque is made with oven roasted tomatoes and roasted garlic for incredible flavor depth.

 - Olive oil, salt, and pepper

-In a large Dutch oven or pot, heat some olive oil over medium high heat.
-Sauté onions until softened, about 6 to 8 minutes.
-Then, add the dried herbs and sauté for another 2 minutes until fragrant.
+Heat olive oil in a large Dutch oven over medium-high.
+Sauté onions for 6 to 8 minutes until softened, then add dried herbs and cook 2 more minutes until fragrant.
 This is the flavor base of the soup.

-Add chicken broth, the roasted tomatoes, roasted garlic cloves (squeeze it out), fresh basil, and the canned diced tomatoes with all its juices.
-Bring to a boil and then reduce to a simmer.
-Simmer for 20 to 25 minutes, uncovered, until somewhat reduced.
-Stir occasionally.
+Add broth, the roasted roma tomatoes, the roasted garlic cloves only (squeeze them out and discard the rest), fresh basil, and the canned diced tomatoes with all its juices.

 Tip: If you don’t have an immersion blender, use a regular countertop blender.
 Do it in parts, as hot liquids tend to expand in the blender.

 Reheat it in the microwave oven or over the stovetop.
-The tomato basil bisque may thicken a little bit overnight – just add some water or broth until it reaches the right consistency.
+The soup may thicken a little bit overnight, so just add some broth or half-and-half or broth when reheating.

 Pairing and Serving Ideas